 Design: U.S.-based, single-center, randomized controlled trial

-of a randomized controlled trial focused on the feasibility of implementation of this
+form of a randomized controlled trial focused on the feasibility of implementation of

-acute medical illness (heart failure, respiratory failure, infectious disease, rheumatic
+for acute medical illness (heart failure, respiratory failure, infectious disease,

-disease, or ischemic stroke), have reduced mobility, and have one additional risk factor for
+rheumatic disease, or ischemic stroke), have reduced mobility, and have one additional

 Age ≥60